koger23/PyImageViewer/README.md

 # PyImageViewer
-Image viewer written in PySide2
+Image viewer written in Python3 using PySide2 (Qt5)